SimJunYou/Excel-Bot/README.md

 ### Becoming an admin

-Only admins are capable of giving the bot admin commands, such as to download the feedback and attendance files.
+Only admins are capable of giving the bot commands, such as to download the feedback and attendance files.

 To become an admin, please contact the last known admin.